2000–01 Vancouver Grizzlies season

-The 2000–01 Vancouver Grizzlies season was the sixth season for the Vancouver Grizzlies in the National Basketball Association.
-It would also be the team's final season in Vancouver, British Columbia, Canada.
+The 2000–01 Vancouver Grizzlies season was the sixth season for the Vancouver Grizzlies in the National Basketball Association; it would also be the team's final season in Vancouver, British Columbia, Canada.
 For the third consecutive year, the Grizzlies received the second overall pick in the 2000 NBA draft, and selected power forward Stromile Swift out of Louisiana State University.
 During the off-season, the team acquired Isaac Austin from the Washington Wizards, re-acquired former Grizzlies forward Tony Massenburg after one season with the Houston Rockets, and signed free agents Damon Jones and Mahmoud Abdul-Rauf.
+The team also hired Sidney Lowe as their new head coach.

 Entering their sixth season as an NBA franchise, the rumors of a move became a reality.
 Club owner Michael Heisley decided that it was time for the Grizzlies to move on; after five losing seasons had given the team low morale and decreasing support in the community, the team found itself in debt.
-Despite winning four of their first five games of the regular season under new head coach Sidney Lowe, the Grizzlies lost seven straight afterwards, losing 21 of their next 25 games, and holding a 13–36 record at the All-Star break.
+Despite winning four of their first five games of the regular season, the Grizzlies posted a seven-game losing streak, losing 21 of their next 25 games, and holding a 13–36 record at the All-Star break.

 On February 19, 2001, the Grizzlies were in last place in the Midwest Division with a 17–36 record, and Heisley traveled to Memphis, Tennessee to discuss a deal between the city and the team; other city candidates for the team's relocation included Louisville, Kentucky, Anaheim, California and New Orleans, Louisiana.
-The NBA would grant the team permission to move to Memphis, as the NBA determined that its time in Vancouver was a failure.
+The NBA would grant the team permission to move to Memphis, as the league determined that its time in Vancouver was a failure.
 At mid-season, the team traded Othella Harrington to the New York Knicks in exchange for Erick Strickland.

-Despite a five-game winning streak in mid February, the Grizzlies would lose seven straight again, then post a nine-game losing streak in March, finishing in last place in the Midwest Division again with a record of 23 wins and 59 losses, which was the team's best record in Vancouver, and the first time they avoided 60 losses in a full 82-game season.
+Despite a five-game winning streak in mid-February, the Grizzlies posted another seven-game losing streak, and then posted a nine-game losing streak in March, finishing in last place in the Midwest Division again with a 23–59 record; it was the team's best record in Vancouver, and the first time they avoided 60 losses in a full 82-game season, but still missed the NBA playoffs for the sixth consecutive year.
 The Grizzlies lost their final two games against the Toronto Raptors, finishing with a 4–7 record in regular season games against their Canadian rival.